tolo/InterfaCSS/README.markdown

 Project status
 --------------

 The latest released version is currently 0.9.1 (0.9.2 is soon to be released).
-This basically means that most of the basic stuff is in place, and it's just that last 10% of polish that is missing before a first stable version can be announced.
+This basically means that most of the basic stuff is in place, and it's just that final polish that is missing before a first stable version can be announced.

 This is what must happen before version 1.0: